 Being accused of wrongdoing by the Department for Work and Pensions (DWP) – or any other government agency for that matter is stressful enough.
 The thought of being investigated by officials without really knowing what is happening is especially troublesome.
 Many investigators wear plain clothes and can show up at any time, and this, understandably, can be very frightening.
 That said, having some sound knowledge about DWP investigations can make all the difference, enabling you to separate fact from fiction and live your life as normally as possible while investigations are ongoing.
-In this article, we look at the basics of DWP investigations and dispel some common myths so that you can get back to focusing on what matters most to you.
+In this article The purpose of this guide from our expert criminal defence solicitors , will look at the basics of DWP investigations and dispel some common myths so that you can get back to focusing on what matters most to you.

 The DWP is a large government agency responsible for welfare, pensions, and child maintenance for over 20 million individuals.
 When the DWP needs to investigate something, it is usually because there is reason to believe that someone might be trying to defraud or ‘scam’ the system.
 As such, most of the investigations conducted by the DWP are related to fraud.

 In England and Wales, fraud is a very broad offence, governed, for the most part, by the Fraud Act 2006.
 Under the Fraud Act, there are three main types of fraud and most DWP investigations will be looking for evidence of one or more of them:

 It is important to note that someone can be charged with one of the above fraud offences without actually having caused any loss to the victim of the fraud, which is usually a government agency like the DWP.
 In other words, even if – for whatever reason – someone’s plans to defraud the system fall through and they never actually get any benefit, they can still be fined or sent to prison for a fraud offence.